BBlue530/PatchHound/README.md

    `LICENSE_SECRET` is a license that will get checked on your backend to restrict access if not set properly (**MANDATORY**).

-   `GHCR_PAT` is the PAT you will have to provide but is not needed if you dont intend on scanning private images.
+   `GHCR_PAT` is the PAT you will have to provide but is not needed if you do not plan on scanning images.

    ```
     SBOM_SCAN_API_URL: ${{ secrets.SBOM_SCAN_API_URL }}